ternaustralia/cmrset-examples/tds-examples/README.md

 2. **Python:** an interpreted, object-oriented, high-level programming language with dynamic semantics.
     This makes <a href="https://en.wikipedia.org/wiki/Python_(programming_language)" target="_blank">Python</a> very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
+    This is why it's also referred to as the *"universal language for data science"*.
     Python also runs on Windows, Linux, and macOS.

 ### Script Parameters